 - (j) Tie down the container (on the conveyors and shoring) in accordance with figure 4-9 and table 4-3, then remove towing cable and blocks.
-If the container tiedown provisions are too large for direct attachment to the snap hook on the tiedown device, use the clevis assembly to make the attachment. - (k) Reposition the materials required during unloading, then tie them down as directed by the pilot in command. - (3) Unloading.
+If container tiedown provisions are too large for direct attachment to the snap hook on tiedown device, use clevis assembly to make the attachment. - (k) Reposition materials required during unloading, then tie down as directed by the helicopter commander. - (3) Unloading.
 Unloading procedures are essentially the reverse of loading procedures.
-The winching cable must be used as a safety restraint when the container is manhandled from the pod.
-Also, care must be exercised when the container passes over the ramp hinge.
+Use winching cable as a safety restraint when container is manhandled from the pod.
+Care must be exercised when container passes over ramp hinge.